Boeing posts more red ink, yet leaders see progress toward recovery

 In the last quarter, company operations generated $3.1 billion in free cash flow — the cash left after paying operating costs and expenditure on equipment.

-That’s the second consecutive quarter of positive cash flow.
 The cash generated in the second half of 2022 exceeded cash outflows in the first half to provide overall positive cash flow for the year of $2.3 billion, the first positive yearly cash flow result since 2018.

 The 2022 fourth quarter loss compared to a huge loss of $4.2 billion, or $7.02 per share, in the same quarter of 2021.